 We flew down to Tasmania a couple of weeks ago to road test a new ride called the Tassie Tiger Trail.
-I’ve been bursting to share our adventures of the Apple Isle and our thoughts on this ripping riding destination.
-Both Steven and I were Apple Isle virgins and since taking our first bite we’re wanting to explore this island to its core and spit our the pips!
+I’ve been busting to share our adventures of the Apple Isle and our thoughts on this ripping riding destination.
+Both Steven and I were Apple Isle virgins and since taking our first bite we’re wanting to explore this island to its core and spit out the pips!
 Love, love, love everything about this pint-sized island from the happy-go-lucky locals to the copious amount of gourmet fare to the breathtaking and pristine scenery.

 We hired a Suzuki Swift at the Launceston airport which was way too small for our two suitcases, pram, camera bag and port-a-cot.
 Poor little poppet was surrounded by luggage stacked like tetris blocks around her.
 For this particular trip we found it easier to hire a car as it gave Steven the independence and freedom to go into the township of Deloraine or meet us in between rides rather than being house-bound.

 As soon as we touched down in Tassie we both felt as if we had entered sacred territory.
 A kangaroo hop from the airport and you’re transported into chartreuse green pastures.
 Upon arrival it was a crisp 8 degrees with china blue skies and whispers of cloud strewn across the sky.
 With Finn sitting in her car seat chewing on Mr Twiga, we scooted past paddocks flanked in Poplar trees home to pink-skinned sheep stripped naked of their woolly jackets.